PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 exact call identity and boundary.
 The corrected focused gate passes `367 passed in 18.11s`, the branch-changed broad gate passes `1617 passed in 29.27s`, and targeted static validation passes.

+The quantized-PReLU cleanup is now characterized as a fixed four-key result, four transactional default passes in priorities 10 through 40, one direct lowerer call, and one nested duplicate-fanout orchestration selection with a shared pass-state scope.
+The selected observation-only direct target is `_layout_pass_set_1_quantized_prelu_stats`; exact arguments, the attention- gate/dequant-TransposeConv boundary, the nested invocation, and absence of a consumer are frozen.
+The focused gate passes
+`325 passed, 1 xfailed in 17.98s`; the branch-changed broad gate passes `1618 passed, 1 xfailed in 29.14s`.